On October 26, 2011, Division Four of the Second Appellate District issued a ruling in People vs. Davis

 Davis then appealed the conviction, noting that MDMA is not listed as a controlled substance under Health and Safety Code § 11377 or 11379, which refer to sections 11054 and 11055.

-The appellate court, in response, notes that section 11055 (d)(1), says a controlled substance includes, “[a]mphetamines, its salts, optical isomers, and salts of its optical isomers.”
+The appellate court, in response, noted that section 11055 (d)(1), says a controlled substance includes, “[a]mphetamines, its salts, optical isomers, and salts of its optical isomers.”
 Section 11055 (d)(2) lists “methamphetamine, its salts, isomers and salts of its isomers.”
 Finally, section 11055 more broadly identifies a controlled substance as “any material, compound, mixture or preparation” containing “any quantity of several substances having a stimulant effect on the central nervous system.”

 The appellate court then concluded that MDMA was a controlled substance because it contained amphetamine and / or methamphetamine.